Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Rumination: “I always fail, I’ll probably fail again.”

-- Preparation: “This obstacle might happen, and here’s my response.”
+- Preparation: “This obstacle might happen, and here’s how I’ll respond.”

-It doesn’t assume failure is inevitable—it simply acknowledges that obstacles are a normal part of any meaningful goal.
+It doesn’t assume failure is unavoidable—it simply recognizes that obstacles are a normal part of pursuing any meaningful goal.

-That distinction matters more than it first appears.
-By treating challenges as expected rather than exceptional, WOOP removes a layer of shame that often gets attached to setbacks.
+That distinction is more important than it may first seem.
+By treating challenges as expected rather than unusual, WOOP removes some of the shame that people often attach to setbacks.

-Instead of interpreting obstacles as personal flaws, you start seeing them as predictable moments you can plan for and work with.
+Instead of viewing obstacles as personal shortcomings, you begin to see them as predictable situations you can prepare for and navigate.

 The Psychology Behind WOOP

-WOOP is grounded in a psychological technique called mental contrasting.
+WOOP is based on a psychological technique known as mental contrasting.

 Mental contrasting is the process of: